PEABODY YOUTH HOCKEY

 1. Payment schedule (determined by the PYHA BOD) will be included in the Program Outline emailed to each member in August (due dates and amounts will be specified in the Program Outline and will also be posted on the PYHA web site: (www.peabodyyouthhockey.org

-2. It is preferred that all payments be made using personal checks or bank checks.
+2. It is preferred that all payments be made using personal checks, bank checks and VENMO.